‘General Hospital’ Spoilers: Who Is Steve Burton’s Character on GH? Truth Revealed In How Helena Cursed Sam

 — General Hospital (@GeneralHospital) August 28, 2017

-According to General Hospital spoilers, executive producer, Frank Valentini, Steve Burton’s character will gradually be revealed over the following 9 months.
-There are 4 possibilities of who Steve who play: Jason’s twin, Franco’s twin, the real Jason, or Franco’s imaginary friend.
+According to General Hospital spoilers, executive producer, Frank Valentini, Steve Burton’s character will gradually be revealed over the following nine months.
+There are four possibilities of who Steve who play: Jason’s twin, Franco’s twin, the real Jason, or Franco’s imaginary friend.
 What do you think the chances are that Sam is not married to the real Jason after all?
 What about their children, since Helena did curse her and her children after all?
-Stay tuned for the latest General Hospital spoilers, rumors and intrigue.
+Stay tuned for the latest General Hospital spoilers, rumors, and intrigue.

 [Featured Image by Christopher Polk/Getty Images for DATG]